Skip to main content

 Coffee Talk Tokyo was developed by Chorus Worldwide Games.

-Coffee Talk Tokyo has received very positive reviews from players.
+Coffee Talk Tokyo has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked Coffee Talk Tokyo for its story but disliked it for its gameplay.

 Coffee Talk Tokyo is a single player game.

-Similar games include Coffee Talk Episode 2: Hibiscus & Butterfly, Coffee Talk, Tavern Talk - A Cozy Visual Novel, OXENFREE II: Lost Signals, A YEAR OF SPRINGS and others.
+Similar games include Coffee Talk Episode 2: Hibiscus & Butterfly, Coffee Talk, Tavern Talk, VA-11 Hall-A: Cyberpunk Bartender Action, OXENFREE II: Lost Signals and others.